 SEACAMP San Diego Instructors remind students to keep their dorm space clean and clear, to shower regularly, wear clothing appropriate for the day’s activities and bring water bottles with them for the day.
 Two of the most important things for a successful camp experience is staying well-hydrated and sunburn free.
 Staff remind students to apply and reapply sunscreen and drink water throughout the day.
 Students have access to water and sunscreen all day – even when we are in the field for the day.
 It is helpful to discuss parent/guardian expectations regarding sun exposure, appropriate attire, hygiene and hydration, etc. prior to camp attendance.
 Ultimately, it is the student’s responsibly to stay well-hydrated and sunburn free.

-SEACAMP III Students will need to review and complete the following:
+SEACAMP III students and families will need to review and complete the following:

-- SEACAMP Information Packet – includes rules and regulations, map/address to SEACAMP facility, schedule, packing list and more.
-Required for each student and family to read and review.
+- SEACAMP Information Packet (PDF) – Required for each student and family to read and review.
+Packet includes rules and regulations, map/address to SEACAMP facility, schedule, packing list and more.

 - Registration Form A: SEACAMP session information along with student, parent, emergency contact information and student dietary and medical information.